A Christ-Centered Formation Journey

 Biblical foundation: 1 Cor.
 9:27; Prov.
 23:20–21; Lev.
 11; Deut.
 14.

 Torah promotes moderation, discipline, and embodied stewardship.
-Jewish medical tradition (Mishneh Torah, De’ot 4:14–15) emphasises exercise, diet, and preventive care—echoing Scripture’s concern for bodily holiness.
+Jewish medical tradition (Mishneh Torah, De’ot 4:14–15) emphasizes exercise, diet, and preventive care—echoing Scripture’s concern for bodily holiness.

 - Weekly Feasting together as Church, Worship & Dance.